cameron-b63/ddi_sync_project/README.md

 # DDI (Diverging Diamond Interchange) Synchronization
-Icarus verilog model for synchronizing a diverging diamond interchange with other traffic light configurations.
+Verilog model for a diverging diamond interchange; includes control of 'priority' allowing for better traffic management during peak times.

 ## Usage
-`$ make` will run all testbenches, and save output to sim/
+`$ make` will run testbenches, and save compiled executables to sim/target/.

+## Dependencies
+This project was developed using Icarus verilog.
+It can be installed on Debian/Ubuntu with `apt install iverilog`